quickapps/docs/eng/developers/site-app.md

         }
     }

 2-	Do not extend QACMS's `AppController`, extend `Controller` instead.
-By doing this your controller will be isolated from QACMS and will work completely independent.
+By doing this your controller will be isolated from QACMS and willwork completely independent.
 	If your controller does not use any of the QACMS features then this is your solution.
 Use solution number one otherwise.

     class CustomControllerNameController extends Controller {